 Samhain wasn’t all dead and evil deeds though, the Celts also believed that thin veil between worlds allowed druids and priests to make more accurate predictions about their future.
 Predictions that brought hope to tribes when the cold climate had taken all else.
 They celebrated those fortunes for three days by lighting a massive bonfire to light the dead’s way back to their world, feasted, and made sacrifices to the Gods.
 All the fires of the tribes except the bonfires were extinguished during the feast, then villagers dressed as animals in elaborate customs so the dead couldn’t recognize them to possess their bodies.
 They even fed the dead, leaving plates of food as sustenance for them around the villages.
 In the morning, hearths were re-lit with embers from the central bonfire.
 It was believed this fire would protect the home owner, and their new future, during the winter season.

 What’s that got to do with getting candy?

 Nothing.
 It’s possible the idea of giving children candy on Halloween evolved from the leaving of food for the dead and feasts of Samhain.
 It’s has a few other possible origins as well, however.
-One story is that Fairies, who during the time of weak walls between the worlds traveled freely in towns, would pose as beggars looking for hand outs from the feast, and those who were charitable were rewarded, while those who weren’t were “tricked.”
+One story is that Fairies, who during the time of weak walls between the worlds traveled freely in towns, would pose as beggars looking for hand outs from the feast.
+Those who were charitable were rewarded, while those who weren’t were “tricked.”
 Another story states that in England during the Halloween celebration children would go door to door collecting “soul cakes” and for every soul they collected they would say a prayer for the giver’s dead loved ones.

 I don’t see pumpkin’s mentioned in all that?